Norway's Northern Fjords

 10 days from £1,699 per person

-Passing through the remarkably narrow Trollfjord, you’ll feel as though you can almost touch the mountainsides, as your small ship’s size advantage allows you to capture its beauty.
-Then it’s on to staggering Nordfjord, the awe-inspiring Austensfjorden and Nærøysundet, and the mighty Black Glacier.
-Unique Torghatten ‘mountain with the hole’ and the spectacular Seven Sisters will be simply unforgettable, as well as the scenic Lofoten Islands.
-There’s time too, to tick-off the must-visit attractions of Tromsø and the delightful scenery of quaint Bodø.
+This Norway cruise reveals the wild beauty of the country's north.
+Passing through narrow Trollfjord, you’ll feel as though you can almost touch the mountainsides, as your small ship’s size advantage allows you to capture its beauty.
+Then it’s on to staggering Nordfjord, awe-inspiring Austensfjorden and Nærøysundet, and the mighty Black Glacier.
+Unique Torghatten ‘mountain with the hole’ and the spectacular Seven Sisters will be simply unforgettable, as will the scenic Lofoten Islands.
+There’s time to tick-off the must-visit attractions of Tromsø and the delightful scenery of quaint Bodø, too.

 - 9 nights cruise on Balmoral

 - 26 meals: 9 breakfasts (days 2-10) 8 lunches (days 2-9) 9 dinners (days 1-9)

 - Varied daytime activities, lectures, talks and evening entertainment